Replacing Faulty Chips

 The nature of the technology means that some chips do fail.
 Fortunately this is a very small percentage of chips.
 Chips can fail for a number of reasons, but it is also important to note that in many cases, the chip may not actually be the problem.
-Other issues include migration, low battery in scanners, low quality scanners, scanning too quickly and even, metal near the scanner, and even sometimes the scanner pointed the wrong way.
+Other issues can include migration, low battery level in scanners, low quality scanners, scanning too quickly and even, metal near the scanner.

 What to do when a chip has failed

-If you are replacing a chip in an animal registed with the NZCAR we ask that you notify us by fax or email with the following information:
+If you are replacing a chip in an animal registered with the NZCAR we ask that you notify us by fax or email with the following information:

 - the faulty microchip number,